dorna-robotics/education/1. Introduction To Robotics/README.md

 - Always be alert and attentive to the robot's movements.
 - Avoid reaching into the robot's workspace while it's in operation.
 - Monitor the robot's status and immediately halt operations if any abnormalities occur.
-- You should keep in mind that improper use of the robot may cause the motors to lose power, for example under the circumstances listed below the motors will fail:
+- You should keep in mind that improper use of the robot may cause the motors to lose power, for example, under the circumstances listed below the motors will fail:
   - Motions with high speed, acceleration, or jerk.
-  - Applying too much torque on the motors, this may happen by asking the robot to pick an overweight object or to move while an obstacle is blocking it’s way.
+  - Applying too much torque on the motors.
+This may happen whenever asking the robot to pick an overweight object or to move while an obstacle is blocking its way.
   - Turning the controller off or disconnecting cables while it’s working.
   - When the robot hits an object.

-#### *When the Work is Done and Turning the Power Off*
+#### *When the Work is Done*
 - Safely remove any tools or end-effectors from the robot.
 - Ensure the robot is in a safe position and not blocking walkways.
 - Use the designated shutdown procedure to power off the robot safely.

 <div style="border: 1px solid black; padding: 10px; background-color: #c8e3c3;">
 <h3 style="margin-top: 0;">Lab Exercise 2</h3>
-Turning on the robot for the first time: In this exercise you should follow the steps below to turn on the robot for the first time.
+Turning on the robot for the first time: In this exercise, you should follow the steps below to turn on the robot for the first time.
 Keeping safety cautions you learned about in mind.

   <ul>
     <li>Check the installation.
 Is it stable enough?</li>
-    <li>Place the robot in a proper orientation for beginning.</li>
+    <li>Place the robot in a proper orientation for the beginning.</li>
     <li>Connect the Controller to the power supply that is prepared by the instructor.</li>
     <li>Attach one side of the robot DB-25 and DB-9 cable to the back of the robot base and the other side to the back of the controller.
 Ensure the connections are secure using the screws available on the DB shells.</li>
-     <li>Check the if the environment is empty enough, there should not be any obstacle in the vicinity of the robot.</li>
+    <li>Check if the environment is empty enough, there should not be any obstacle in the vicinity of the robot.</li>
   </ul>

   Now try powering the robot on.